Is Opera VPN Safe?Posted Jan. 2, 2019, 4:47 p.m. by Jonathan

 These include winning About.com's Best Major Desktop Browser twice, a performance award from PC Plus, and Best Data Product, from PC World.

-Apart from its popularity and awards the Opera browser has also been one of the most innovative and has introduced many new features which other browsers now use.
+Apart from its popularity and awards the Opera browser has also been one of the most innovative and has introduced many new features that other browsers now use.

 Tabbed browsing, which we all now take for granted, was an Opera first, as were pop-up blocking, re-opening recently closed pages, and 'Speed Dial,’ which allows you to display multiple web pages in thumbnail form.